lukini/live-chat-bot/README.md

 ```

 # Commands
-- ` - Start a message with this to add a tag for the stream
+- !t / !tag / ` - Start a message with this to add a tag for the stream
 - !adjust - Adjust the time (in seconds) for the last tag the current user created
 - !tags - List current user's tags